Healthdirect Free Australian health advice you can count on.

 Are there any alternatives to tramadol?

 Everyone's pain is unique, and different pain-relief medicines will work in different circumstances.
-Some people’s pain will respond well to non-opioid medicines, which are generally associated with fewer risks and side effects.
+Some people’s pain will respond well to non-opioid medicines, which generally have fewer risks and side effects.

 Always check with your doctor or pharmacist before making any change to the dosage or type of medicine you take.